How Many Pounds Is 69 Kg

 Current Trends

 The metric system is increasingly becoming the standard for measurement worldwide.
 Most countries have officially adopted the metric system for all purposes, including trade, science, and education.
 The United States remains one of the few countries that still primarily uses the imperial system, although the metric system is used in many scientific, technical, and medical fields.
-In recent years, there has been a growing push for the United States to fully adopt the metric system to facilitate international trade and improve scientific collaboration.
+In recent years, there has been a growing push for the United States to fully adopt the metric system to help with international trade and improve scientific collaboration.

 Data and Popular Opinions